 Publication Date: June 15, 1999

-The Workbook is to be used in conjunction with the Video Observations for the ECERS-R video, as part of a complete training package.
+The Workbook is to be used in conjunction with the Video Observations for the ECERS-R video, as part of a training package.
 Each participant will require a personal copy of the Video Guide and Training Workbook, which can be reproduced for use in the classroom for educational purposes only.

 ERS® and Environment Rating Scale® are registered trademarks of Teachers College, Columbia University.